artsy/eigen/EXAMPLES.md

 ## I want to write a test with relay.

 Similar to above.
-For `relay` testing we use `mockEnvironmentPayload` to mock the most recent operation.
+For `relay` testing we use `resolveMostRecentRelayOperation` to mock the most recent operation.
 Look at https://github.com/artsy/relay-workshop for a great tutorial of how we use relay and test with it.

 Links: